 Limelite Heritage Pointing Mortar

-Limelite Heritage Lime Pointing Mortar is used for bricklaying, blocklaying and stone masonry work in internal and external applications.
-The enhanced flexibility of Limelite Heritage Lime Pointing Mortar means that a reduced number of vertical movement joints are required in new build structures.
+Limelite Heritage Lime Pointing Mortar is used for repointing brick and stone work, but mainly use for brick slip applications.
+The enhanced flexibility of Limelite Heritage Lime Pointing Mortar means that it can be applied with bagged or gun injection.

 - Lime based, Portland cement free

 - Masonry walls built with Limelite Heritage Lime Pointing Mortar have improved breathability – increasing the resistance to frost and damp

 - Designed to provide improved workability when repointing masonry joints

 - Lime based mortars are less susceptible to sulphate attack

 - The flexible nature of Limelite Heritage Lime Pointing Mortar means that a reduced amount of vertical movement joints are required and this reduces the chance of cracking

 - Suitable for use in listed and heritage buildings

 - Environmentally friendly - Lime mortars actively absorb CO2 from the atmosphere